 Concern over U.S. global competitiveness has become a national priority, and with it, efforts to increase the number of U.S. students seeking degrees in engineering and computer science.
 The need is so important that Congress passed the America COMPETES (Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science) Act, authorizing $43.3 billion in federal spending in science, engineering, mathematics and technology research and education programs.
 The bipartisan bill passed unanimously in the Senate, and by an overwhelming 367-57 margin in the House.
 Former President Bush signed the bill into law on August 9, 2007.

 At the University of Utah, we have been focused on this issue for over a decade, leading a statewide effort to increase engineering and computer science degrees to support growth in the state, regional and national economies.
 Our efforts are paying off.
-In May 2011, the College awarded 674 degrees.
-In the past decade, the total number of engineering and computer science degrees at the University of Utah increased by an amazing 76 percent.
+In May 2015, the College awarded a record-high 876 degrees (497 B.S., 291 M.S., 88 Ph.D.)

-Additionally, the faculty has grown engineering research to more than $68 million per year (up from $25 million eight years ago).
-The College’s success in research has contributed to its being ranked among the top 100 Engineering/Technology and Computer Sciences programs by the Academic Ranking of World Universities.
+Additionally, the faculty has grown engineering research to $80.4 million per year, placing our College in the top 50 engineering universities in the country for research productivity.
+The College’s success in research has contributed to its being ranked among the top 150 Engineering/Technology and Computer Sciences programs by the Academic Ranking of World Universities.